jamescch/proxany/README.md

 ## Help / Contact

-If you have any questions, please contact us at greensun1231@gmail.com
+If you have any questions, please open an issue or contact us at greensun1231@gmail.com